pharaohmak/Opensea-NFT-Collections/README.md

 - OpenSea API: The web application uses OpenSea API to fetch NFT data and images.
 - CSS: Cascading Style Sheets (CSS3) are used for styling the web application, including layout, colors, fonts, and animations.
 - State management: A state management library, such as Redux or MobX, can be used for managing the state of the web application and handling user interactions.

+## Features

+- NFT listing: The web application allows users to list their NFTs for sale, set prices, and add relevant details such as title, description, and image.
+- NFT browsing: Users can browse through the listed NFTs, view their details, and interact with them.
+- MetaMask integration: The web application integrates with MetaMask wallet for authentication and transaction processing.
+- OpenSea API integration: The web application fetches NFT data from OpenSea API to display NFT details and retrieve images.
+- Responsive design: The web application is designed to be responsive and can be used on various devices, including desktop computers, tablets, and mobile phones.

 ## Contributing